Hans-Jürgen Riediger: Career

 With his numerous goals he was heavily involved in the five DDR-Oberliga won by BFC Dynamo between 1979 and 1983.
 Altogether, Riediger made 193 top level appearances and scored 105 goals.
 Despite his outstanding goal ratio he never became top scorer of the top level league in East Germany.
 Mainly because there was Joachim Streich.
 Neverless, Riediger became second placed league top goal scorer in the successful 1978–79 season with 20 goals.
 The season saw BFC Dynamo winning their first DDR-Oberliga.

-For European Cup's, he played 17 matches and scored 10 goals for BFC Dynamo in total, including goals against Crvena zvezda (a hat trick), Peter Shilton's Nottingham Forest F.C., Michel Platini's AS Saint-Étienne and Hamburger SV.
+For European Cups, he played 17 matches and scored 10 goals for BFC Dynamo in total, including goals against Crvena zvezda (a hat trick), Peter Shilton's Nottingham Forest F.C., Michel Platini's AS Saint-Étienne and Hamburger SV.

 The 1982–83 season was his last season and at the same time also his strongest.
 Riediger scored 16 goals in the first 15 league matches.
 However, he badly hurt his knee, which meant that both the season and his career were prematurely terminated.
 Riediger finished as the third best goalscorer of the 1982-83 DDR-Oberliga, despite only being able to play 15 matches before his injury.
 The best goalscorer, Joachim Streich of 1.
 FC Magdeburg, scored 19 goals in 25 matches.
 Riediger was registered to Jürgen Bogs's 1983–84 squad but could never play again.

 Riediger made 41 international appearances for the East Germany national football team and scored six goals in total.

 He, together with Lothar Kurbjuweit and Hartmut Schade, officially retired from the national team on 20 October 1984, award presentation was held before the match between East Germany and Yugoslavia.

 After his career ended, Riediger worked as a youth coach at BFC Dynamo.
 In addition, he was also coach of the local clubs TSG Fredersdorf and FSV Eintracht 1910 Königs Wusterhausen.

 His son Marcel Riediger is also a football player.
 Amongst other clubs, he has played for BFC Dynamo and Hallescher FC.

 Ridiger's chant sung by the opponents was "der Riediger, der Riediger, der ist ein selbst befriediger".